2 ¼ cups cake flour, sifted (288g)

 5 egg yolks

 1 ½ cups granulated sugar (300g)

 1 tsp. vanilla (5ml)

 5oz heavy cream (150ml)

 To make the cake: Heat oven to 350°F (176°C).
 Combine the cake flour, sugar, baking powder and salt in a large mixing bowl.
 Stir to combine and make a large well in the center of the mixture.
-Pour in the vegetable oil, egg yolks, and water.
+Pour in the vegetable oil, egg yolks, water and lemon zest.
 Beat the mixture together using an electric hand mixer until the batter is very smooth, about 3 minutes.

 In a separate bowl, combine the egg whites and cream of tartar.
 Using clean, dry mixer blades, beat the egg whites until stiff, about 4 minutes.
 Gently fold the egg whites into the cake flour batter.
 Pour the combined batters into an ungreased 10″ tube pan (25cm).
 Place the pan in the heated oven and bake for 1 hour.
 (I recommend making the cake one day in advance of serving)